What is Debt?

 Breaking Down Debt

-There are many types of debt, but the most common ones are an auto loan, mortgage, credit card debt.
-Based on the terms agreed on, the borrower must repay the outstanding amount by the set date, usually a few years later.
-Also, the terms usually specify what interest the loan will accrue over the period it is being serviced as a percentage of the principal amount.
+There are many types of debt, but the most common ones are auto loans, mortgages, and credit card debt.
+Based on the terms agreed, the borrower must repay the outstanding amount by the set date.
+Also, the terms usually specify what interest the loan will accrue over the period it is being serviced, as a percentage of the principal amount.

 Interest is an essential element of the loan as it ensures that lenders are repaid for the risks they take and encourages borrowers to make payments quickly to limit interest-based expenses.

 Other than credit card and loans, companies wanting to borrow money can resort to other functional options.
 Corporate bodies can explore other debt types such as commercial paper and bonds, which are not available to an individual.